A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Results

-Three features of the bispectrum data are immediately clear from Figure \ref{fig:measbispecmodel}: 1) the data are highly inconsistent with zero bispectrum in all bands; 2) all bands show evidence of two signal components, namely a component that is larger at low \lrad\ than high \lrad\ and is roughly consistent with a power law in \lrad, and a flat-in-\lrad\ component consistent with a Poisson point-source component; 3) the power-law component is negative at 95 and 150~GHz but positive at 220~GHz, as would be expected from a bispectrum dominated by tSZ at 95 and 150~GHz and by clustered CIB at 220~GHz.
+Three features of the bispectrum data are immediately clear from Figure \ref{fig:measbispecmodel}: 1) the data are highly inconsistent with zero bispectrum in all bands; 2) all bands show evidence of two signal components, namely a component that is larger at low \lrad\ than high \lrad\ and is roughly consistent with a power law in \lrad, and a flat-in-\lrad\ component consistent with a Poisson point-source component (note that a signal that is flat in $l$ will also be flat in \lrad); 3) the power-law component is negative at 95 and 150~GHz but positive at 220~GHz, as would be expected from a bispectrum dominated by tSZ at 95 and 150~GHz and by clustered CIB at 220~GHz.

 The results of fitting this data using the multi-frequency model from Section \ref{sec:modeling} are discussed below.
 However, to make a reasonably model-independent statement about the preference for these two components in the data, we first fit each band's data individually to a toy model that includes a flat component and a simple power law in $l$, with a power-law index chosen to match the observed signal in all bands.
-(This turns out to be roughly $\bisp \propto (l_1 l_2 l_3)^{2/3}$ or $B(l) \propto l^2$ along the diagonal.)
+This turns out to be roughly $\bisp \propto (l_1 l_2 l_3)^{2/3}$ or $B \propto l^2$ in the equilateral configuration ($l_1=l_2=l_3$).
 Both components are detected strongly in all three bands, with the significance of the power-law component ranging from $5 \sigma$ at 220~GHz to $9 \sigma$ at 150~GHz.

 To assess whether the data still prefer a power-law bispectrum component with the most significantly detected clusters masked, we estimate the bispectrum in each band while masking all clusters with $\mtwoh > \threshmass$, which is very close to a cut at signal-to-noise of five in the \citet{reichardt13} catalog.
-With this level of masking, the detection significance of the power-law component at 95 and 150~GHz data is much reduced but still $>2 \sigma$ at 95~GHz and $\sim$$1.5 \sigma$ at 150~GHz.
+With this level of masking, the detection significance of the power-law component at 95 and 150~GHz data is much reduced but still 1-2$\sigma$ in each band.

 Perhaps most intriguing is the detection of a power-law component in the 220~GHz data, which is near the tSZ null and should not be measuring a tSZ bispectrum.
 We interpret this signal as the bispectrum of the clustered CIB, and we discuss the implications of this signal in Section \ref{sec:cibinterp}.